Definition of Format Cells

 Click on the drop-down “Symbol” and choose the required currency format.

-As you all know accounting numbers are all related to money hence whenever we convert any number to accounting format it will add a currency symbol to that.
-The difference between the currency and accounting is currency symbol alignment.
+As you all know, accounting numbers are all related to money; hence whenever we convert any number to accounting format, it will add a currency symbol to that.
+The difference between currency and accounting is currency symbol alignment.
 Below are the screenshots for reference.

-Long date is used to represent our date in expandable format like the below screenshot.
+The long date is used to represent our date in an expandable format like the below screenshot.

 We see the short date format and long date format have multiple formats to represent our dates.
-Right-click and select “Format Cells” as how we did before for “numbers” then we will get the window to select the required formats.
+Right-click and select “Format Cells” as to how we did before for “numbers”, then we will get the window to select the required formats.